 - The third dose of hepatitis B vaccine should be given at 6 months of age.

 - A blood test is recommended at 9-15 months of age and at least 1-2 months after the final dose of hepatitis B vaccine which will help confirm the success of the vaccination.
-A lab slip will be provided to you by the health district to take to any LabCorp location.
+A lab slip will be provided to the Health District to take to any LabCorp location.
 The blood test is free.

-- Free blood test for your baby, after HBIG and three doses of vaccine are complete (9-15 months of age), to ensure the vaccine is protecting your child.
+- Free blood test for the baby, after HBIG and three doses of vaccine are complete (9-15 months of age), to ensure the vaccine is protecting the child.

-It is very important that you keep up with the hepatitis B vaccine schedule.
-The vaccine will not fully protect your child until the third dose is received.
+It is very important to keep up with the hepatitis B vaccine schedule.
+The vaccine will not fully protect a baby until the third dose is received.

-If you are pregnant and tested positive for hepatitis B or want additional information on the Perinatal hepatitis B Prevention Program, can call the Southern Nevada Health District Immunization Clinic’s Perinatal Hepatitis B Program at (702) 759-1306.
+Pregnant women who have tested positive for hepatitis B or want additional information on the Perinatal Hepatitis B Prevention Program, can call the Southern Nevada Health District Immunization Clinic’s Perinatal Hepatitis B Program at (702) 759-1306.